dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### CDI Alerts Showing as a Strike Through When Manually Added
+### CDI/Clinical Alerts Showing as a Strike Through When Manually Added

 **CACTWO-7499 {{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-When adding pasted data to a [CDI Alert](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/navigation-tree/cdi-clinical-alerts/), it is pasting in with a strike through.
+When adding pasted data to a [CDI/Clinical Alert](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/navigation-tree/cdi-clinical-alerts/), it is pasting in with a strike through.
 When saved, the strike through is gone.
 This has been corrected so that the strike through never occurs.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">